LEARNAcademy/classroom-old-/README.md

 ### 📚 Resources and References

 Project in managed in Notion.
 Reach out to a member of the team to gain access.

+### Jumpstart Framework

+Once a scaffold has been generated for a model, a directory for that model will be generated with views, controllers, and specs.
+The views have partials (usually starts with an underscore _ ) that are rendered and must be modified to specification.

+The controllers need to be modified to handle newly generated columns otherwise turbo_stream will be unable to access those properties.

+The specs need to be modified so that forms with changed inputs (such as select) have different assertions.

+The general workflow can be broken down into 3 steps.

+- The specs

+app/spec/models
+app/spec/requests
+app/spec/views

+- The view page

+app/views/your_model

+- The controller

+app/controllers/users/your_model.rb